ashleysally00/word-cloud-maker-app/README.md

 ## License

-This project is open-source and licensed under the MIT License. 📚 ✏️ ❤️
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+📚 ✏️ ❤️